SlabCalc LogoSlabCalc Concrete Technical Division

 Concrete Foundation Cost in Philadelphia, PA

-Concrete foundation installation in Philadelphia, PA costs $14.04–$27.17 per sq ft fully installed.
-A typical slab foundation (800–1,200 sq ft) runs $11,232–$32,604 total — based on 5 PennDOT District 6-0 Bid History (calibrated) contracts (2024).
+Homeowners in Philadelphia, PA typically pay $8.42–$16.29 per sq ft for concrete foundation installation.
+A typical slab foundation (800–1,200 sq ft) runs $6,736–$19,548 total.
+Pricing is estimated from 5 PennDOT District 6-0 Bid History (calibrated) bid contracts, adjusted for residential market rates.

 Philadelphia has variable urban fill and clay soils; rowhouse blocks typically have moderate bearing capacity, while sites in the Northeast and western suburbs have better granular soils that reduce subgrade prep costs.
 Slab-on-grade is the most economical option; crawl spaces and full basements add significant excavation and waterproofing cost.
 Soil bearing capacity, local frost depth, and code minimums for thickness and reinforcement all affect the final price — permit fees and engineering review are typically separate line items.
 Philadelphia's contractor market is competitive at the residential scale; prevailing wages apply to permitted commercial work but residential flatwork pricing is generally 10–15% below the Northeast tier above it.